mitre/saf-training-lab-environment/README.md

     ./test-lab.sh
     ```

-    Which should return something like:
+    Which should return something like the following:

     ```sh
     _______________________________________________________________________________________________________________